 - Craft felt in black and red.

-The Halloween Wine Cork Crafts
+The Halloween Wine Cork Characters

-Before, starting the Halloween figures, screw an eyelet into the top of each cork.
-Then using string dip them in diluted white paint and hang them out to dry.
+Before starting the Halloween figures, screw an eyelet into the top of each cork.
+Then using string, dip them in diluted white paint and hang them out to dry.
 It is easier to draw on the corks if they are white.
-Also, the paint helps seal the corks which makes them easier to decorate.
+Also, the paint helps seal the corks, which makes them easier to decorate.

 1. The Ghost Wine Cork